 - The feedback from previous meetings has been incorporated.

 While in theory backlogs should only contain prioritized items, in many cases they end up a dumping ground for all ideas, feature, and bug requests.
 The backlog can quickly become overcrowded and out of control.
 To keep it relevant, grooming refines the backlog by cutting out unimportant stories and tasks and maintaining only priority ones.
+So be conscious about not cluttering up your backlog with too much information when you're considering backlog grooming vs sprint planning.

 Key backlog grooming activities include: